Insurance and liability cover for Contractors and Freelancers

-Why do contractors need insurance?
+Why do I need Contractor Insurance?

-What is covered by contractor insurance?
+What is covered by our Contractor Insurance?

 Professional indemnity insurance is designed to protect contractors against negligence claims.
 Likely reasons for such claims include making a mistake or providing bad advice.
 Therefore, this policy covers loss of documents or data, breach of intellectual property, and defamation and libel — risks you may run when working in journalism, media, legal services, or accountancy.

 Another bonus of having business insurance is that it can help show you are a genuine business taking on financial risk, which can be a positive indicator of being outside IR35.

 Public liability insurance provides cover for damage to third-party property and injury to third-party persons.
 It also covers any legal fees resulting from claims you defend.